Typicality from concentration of measure in models with binary state variables: Introduction

 \section{Introduction}

-We speak of typicality whenever a certain set of states of a system, grouped according to some common feature (drawn with the same probability distribution, sharing the same value of some relevant observable, etc.), yields a very sharp distribution of some other feature.
-Typicality is at the root of the predictive power of equilibrium statistical mechanics.
-In fact, as E. T. Jaynes argues in his landmark paper~\cite{jaynes57_info_stat_mech_I}, the sole fact that matter has well defined macroscopic properties indicate that the vast majority of the accessible microstates share the \emph{same} value of such macroscopic observables.
-Take for example the canonical distribution, which can be obtained as a maximum entropy estimate and is thus the \emph{broadest} possible distribution compatible with the macroscopic information about the energy of the system.
-This distribution yields to enormously sharp peaks for any given macroscopic observable in all cases in which statistical mechanics makes predictions in agreement with experiments.
-This fact indicates that the vast majority of microstates with appreciable statistical weight share the same macroscopic behavior.
+We speak of \textit{typicality} whenever we find that in a certain set of states of a system, grouped according to some common feature (drawn with the same probability distribution, sharing the same value of some relevant observable, etc.), the vast majority of the members of the set share (at least approximately) some other feature.
+Typicality and \textit{inference} are often related.
+In fact, if the vast majority of the members of one set share similar (typical) features, it is possible to infer with high confidence the features of a yet unknown member of the set by knowing the features of another.
+It is in this sense, that the presence of typicality provides predictive power to the conclusions extracted by \textit{inference}.